nuonuo-888/nextjs-cartoon-portfolio/README.md

 ## About

-A modern portfolio website template built with Astro, featuring a cartoon-style design, interactive project showcase, and a complete blog system with comment integration.
+A modern portfolio website template built with Next.js, featuring a cartoon-style design, interactive project showcase, and a complete blog system with comment integration.